Introduction of Short Covering

 - The optimism line above means the resistance line.
 If the prices break the resistance level, the stock is said to be in an uptrend.

-Short Covering Affect Stock Price
+Short Covering Affects Stock Price

-- The short sellers coverup their positions in case of short covering.
+- The short sellers cover up their positions in case of short covering.
 There is no supply of stocks in the market.
-Yet the investors want to coverup their position by purchasing the stocks in huge volumes.
+Yet the investors want to cover up their position by purchasing the stocks in huge volumes.

 Conclusion